 But the very movement from having appointments done by patronage to appointees educated specifically to be helpful in the local context is a major change.

-The natural end result of the low communication latency was that the authority atop almost always had duties of punishment rather than the ability to charge exactly what a subordinate officer should do.
+The natural end result of the high communication latency was that the authority atop almost always had duties of punishment rather than the ability to charge exactly what a subordinate officer should do.

 This, of course, is a highly charged strategy.
 After all, there are plenty of things for which forgiveness cannot be sought and punishment cannot fix.